 Regarding establishing and calculating defendant’s profits, see Jerry’s Famous Deli, 383 F.3d at 1004-05 (9th Cir.
-2004) (describing remedy, in enforcement of trademark injunction case, as “akin to an award of the infringer’s profits under trademark law” and noting “[u]nder established law, once gross profits related to the infringement are established, [infringer] has the burden of documenting any legitimate offsets”); 15 U.S.C. § 1117(a) (“In assessing profits the plaintiff shall be required to prove defendant’s sales only; defendant must prove all elements of cost or deduction claimed.”).
-See also Am.
+2004) (describing remedy, in enforcement of trademark injunction case, as “akin to an award of the infringer's profits under trademark law” and noting “[u]nder established law, once gross profits related to the infringement are established, [infringer] has the burden of documenting any legitimate offsets”); 15 U.S.C. § 1117(a) (“In assessing profits the plaintiff shall be required to prove defendant’s sales only; defendant must prove all elements of cost or deduction claimed.”); see also Am.
 Honda Motor Co. v.
 Two Wheel Corp., 918 F.2d 1060, 1063 (2d Cir.
 1990) (holding that plaintiff is entitled to amount of gross sales unless defendant adequately proves amount of costs to be deducted from it); Louis Vuitton S.A. v.
 Spencer Handbags Corp., 765 F.2d 966, 973 (2d Cir.
-1985) (holding that defendant’s own statements as to profits provided sufficient basis for calculation of defendant’s profits under 15 U.S.C. § 1117(a)); 5 J. Thomas McCarthy, McCarthy on Trademarks and Unfair Competition § 30.65 (5th ed.
+1985) (holding that defendant’s own statements as to profits provided sufficient basis for calculation of defendant's profits under 15 U.S.C. § 1117(a)); 5 J. Thomas McCarthy, McCarthy on Trademarks and Unfair Competition § 30.65 (5th ed.
 2019) (discussing computation of defendant’s profits from infringing sales).
-Plaintiff has the burden of proof to show with “reasonable certainty” a defendant’s gross sales from infringing activity.
+Plaintiff has the burden of proof to show with “reasonable certainty” a defendant's gross sales from infringing activity.
 Rolex Watch, U.S.A., Inc. v.
 Michel Co., 179 F.3d 704, 712 (9th Cir.
 1999).

 In addition to the defendant’s burden of proving deductible costs and expenses to offset gross sales, the defendant can also prove that some sales, if any, were not attributable to the infringing activity.
 See Lindy Pen Co., 982 F.2d at 1408 (“Once the plaintiff demonstrates gross profits, they are presumed to be the result of the infringing activity.
-The defendant thereafter bears the burden of showing which, if any, of its total sales are not attributable to the infringing activity, and, additionally, any permissible deductions for overhead.
-15 U.S.C.
-1117(a).” (citation omitted)); Mishawaka Rubber & Woolen Mfg.
+The defendant thereafter bears the burden of showing which, if any, of its total sales are not attributable to the infringing activity, and, additionally, any permissible deductions for overhead.” (citations omitted)); Mishawaka Rubber & Woolen Mfg.
 Co. v.
 S.S.
 Kresge Co., 316 U.S. 203, 206-07 (1942) (“The plaintiff of course is not entitled to profits demonstrably not attributable to the unlawful use of his mark.
 The burden is the infringer’s to prove that his infringement had no cash value in sales made by him.” (citations omitted)).

 A district court “has discretion to increase the profit award above the net profits proven ‘[i]f the court shall find . . . the amount of the recovery . . . inadequate.’”
-Fifty-Six Hope Road Music, 778 F.3d at 1077 (“district court should award actual, proven profits unless the defendant infringer gained more from the infringement than the defendant’s profits reflect”).
+Fifty-Six Hope Road Music, 778 F.3d at 1077 (stating the “district court should award actual, proven profits unless the defendant infringer gained more from the infringement than the defendant’s profits reflect”).
 However, the court “ought to tread lightly . . . because granting an increase could easily transfigure an otherwise-acceptable compensatory award into an impermissible punitive measure.”
-Id.
-See also Polo Fashions, Inc. v.
+Id.; see also Polo Fashions, Inc. v.
 Dick Bruhn, Inc., 793 F.2d 1132, 1135 (9th Cir.
 1986) (awarding receipts from at-cost sales when a profits calculation was inadequate to “take all the economic incentive out of trademark infringement,” which is the purpose of 15 U.S.C. § 1117(a)).

 When infringing and noninfringing elements of a work cannot be readily separated, all the defendant’s profits from the infringing sales should be awarded to the plaintiff.
 Nintendo of Am., 40 F.3d at 1012.